conneroisu/cpre281-finalproj/README.md

 #### Operation Breakdown:

+The following provides a detailed breakdown of the operation of the `lw` instruction in a MIPS processor, focusing on the key stages of the processor pipeline.
 ##### Breakdown of `lw` Instruction Execution
 1. **Instruction Fetch (IF)**:
    - The processor fetches the `lw` instruction from instruction memory using the program counter (PC).